RagionierBolo/Portfolio-Heap-Map/README.md

 # Portfolio Heap Map

-This notebook creates a heap map showing the correlation matrix of the assets returns of our choosing.
+This notebook creates a heap map showing the correlation matrix of the asset returns of our choosing.
 The historical data comes from the Yahoo Finance API

 ![1706789572329](image/README/1706789572329.png)

 ## Setup

-The notebook uses this two external libraries, it is very importat to have tha last version of `yfinance`.
+The notebook uses these two external libraries, it is very important to have the last version of `yfinance`.

 ```bash
 !pip install yfinance